‘Outlander’ Season 3: New Promos Preview Jamie And Claire’s New Lives

 Actor Sam Heughan told PopSugar that Jamie will have a hard time dealing with the aftermath of that battle — and the loss of Claire — in Outlander Season 3.

-“He wants to die at the end of season two, and he goes into battle thinking he will.
+“He wants to die at the end of Season 2, and he goes into battle thinking he will.
 To live is not part of the plan, and certainly without Claire, it’s even more so not what he was expecting.
-He has to learn to fight again, and find purpose in his life.
+He has to learn to fight again, and find purpose in his life.”

 What do you think of the the new Outlander Season 3 promos?